ItaiAxelrad/itaiaxelrad/src/projects/personal/vEleven/index.md

 }
 ```

-Then, when the user clicks the "Load All" button, we can pass in the length of the dataset inseatd of using the default value.
+Then, when the user clicks the "Load All" button, we can pass in the length of the dataset instead of using the default value.

 ```javascript
 // load all ascents for table